csheldonhess/fcig/Report_of_the_Code4Lib_Fiscal_Continuity_Interest_Group.md

 ## C. Findings

-This section outlines the practical requirements for each of the three options:
+This section outlines the practical requirements for implementation or continuation, for each of three options:

 1. maintaining the status quo of fiscal hosting